 One day, a friend of mine told me that a large firm of city lawyers needed a secretary who could speak very good English and a second European language.
 When I telephoned to apply for the job I was invited for interview by the manager.
 He told me that I had to complete an application form, but it was difficult and I messed it up.

 I always knew I would have problems with English, but I never understood what they were even though I attended several courses.
 In desperation, I decided to ask for specialist help and determined to try Distance Learning.
-I enrolled for a course at The English Language Centre Oxford and met my online one-to-one tutors Alexander and Mia.
+I enrolled for a course at The English Language Centre Oxford and met my online one-to-one tutor.

 The methodology is entirely different to other schools and at first I felt like quitting, but my tutors helped me to persevere and their objective is to focus on my learning needs rather than my value as a fee-paying student.